 And the problems only worsen from there.

-Our List of Ethical, Sustainable, and Fairtrade Coffee Brands
+Our List of Fair Trade, Ethical, and Sustainable Coffee Brands

 Now that we know what types of certifications to look out for in the coffee industry, here are some coffee brands that are aiming to be icons of sustainability and ethicality.